Boro23-wq/boro-blogs/content/blog/react/context-api-vs-redux.md

 const ShopContext = React.createContext(defaultValue)
 ```

-The context object allows the React components to subscribe to this Context object allowing them to read the current context value.
+The context object allows the React components to subscribe to this context object allowing them to read the current context value.

 ### <u>Providing Context</u>

-Upon providing the context it is now available to all the components to interact with it.
+Upon providing the context, it is now available to all the components to interact with it.
 Context are usually provided in the root component that wraps all the child components.
 This allows all the child components to receive their piece of the context when required.

 <u><i>Note:</i></u>

 - The context can be made available to all the components of the application or to only a few components down the tree.
-For the former case, we can pass the context provider in the root component such as (<App />).
-And for the later, we can provide it to any particular component down the tree.
+For the former case, we can pass the context provider in the root component.
+And for the later, we can provide it to any particular component down the component tree.

-The context is implemented as below:
+The context provider is implemented as below:

 ```js:title=Context.Provider {4}
 class App extends Component {